khalten/sample-ng-shop/README.md

 # Sample Angular Shop

 This small demo shows how to use `ngxs` with Angular.
-Article (in French) explaining the demo is available soon at
+Article (in French) explaining the demo is available [here](https://medium.com/@nioperas06/partagez-des-donn%C3%A9es-entre-vos-composants-angular-une-boutique-en-ligne-avec-ngxs-ce76dc211daf)

 ## Build Setup